NeuroTechX/ntx_slack_archive/introductions.md

  >Hi, my name is Greg.
 I have a Ph.D in electrical engineering and 18 years experience in the field, with most of my work in radar systems and phased array antennas.
 However, I have had long standing interests in neuroscience, machine learning and the intersection of the two.
 I'm a hardware and software hacker and am interested in exploring brain / computer interfaces.
 So I have a strong technical background, but am new to this field.
 I'm located near Pasadena, California.

+11/6/2017 3:37 AM

+ **sydneyneurotechx** :

+ >Welcome gregasmaximus!
+Great to have you as part of the community